This Super Bowl, Place Your Bets Poolside at Las Vegas’s Splashiest Sports Resort

 Circa Resort & Casino goes all in on the future of downtown Vegas, while preserving its rhinestone past.

 This is Stadium Swim, a main attraction of Las Vegas’s sporty and thriving Circa Resort & Casino.
-Opened in October 2020 as the first downtown casino built from the ground up since 1980—a result of razing properties including the sports-themed Las Vegas Club, Circa’s inspiration—around here, bigger is better.
-And just as Vegas owes its existence to the natural springs that once flowed underground in this very area (Las Vegas means “the meadows” after the Spanish noticed the spring-fed grass), the revival of downtown could very well hinge on these multiple turquoise lagoons.
+The first downtown casino built from the ground up since 1980, the bigger-is-better property opened in October 2020 on the former site of the freshly razed sports-themed Las Vegas Club, which also served as the Circa's inspiration.
+And just as Vegas owes its existence to the natural springs that once flowed underground in this very area (Las Vegas translates to “the meadows,” thanks to Spanish colonizers who noticed the spring-fed grass), downtown's long awaited revival could very well hinge on these multiple turquoise lagoons.

 “We were doing a lot of trial and error in the Center for years,” explains Stevens.
 “We actually went out and bought a 200-foot above-ground pool and put it out there during events and concerts.”
 The goal was to see how people would react, and the experiment proved fruitful.
 “It was pretty amazing,” says Stevens.
 “During a concert, people would jump into the pool.”
 That led to putting a bar next to the pool, which also went, ahem, swimmingly.
 “It really added to a vibe and element that we wanted to incorporate into Stadium Swim.”

-On a regular Sunday, Stadium Swim is a go-to for a sports viewing party, so you can imagine February 12’s Super Bowl screening will be nothing short of epic.
-There’s even talk of fireworks.
-Tickets are on sale now for Stadium Swim’s Big Game Bash, which, like any self-respecting Super Bowl party, includes a buffet.
+On any given Sunday, Stadium Swim is a go-to for sports viewing revelry, so you can imagine that February 11’s Super Bowl LVIII screening will be nothing short of epic.
+(There’s even talk of pyrotechnics.)
+Tickets are on sale now for Stadium Swim’s Big Game Bash, which, like any self-respecting Super Bowl party, obviously includes a fully stocked buffet.

 But should you not be into stuffing your face in swimwear, the party at Circa luckily isn’t confined to the outdoors.
-The hotel and casino also houses the world’s largest sportsbook: a massive, immersive three-story affair that’s almost like being there.
-They’re also throwing a Big Game Bash, but if you forget to reserve a spot, just grab a seat at Circa’s MegaBar—at 165 feet, it’s the longest indoor bar in Nevada.
-And in addition to watching sports on multiple screens, the bartenders also do flair.
+The hotel and casino also houses the World’s Largest Sportsbook: a massive, immersive three-story affair that’s almost like being there.
+They’ll be throwing a less slippery version of the Big Game Bash, but if you forget to reserve a spot, just grab a seat at Circa’s MegaBar—at 165 feet, it’s the longest indoor bar in Nevada.
+Here, the entertainment extends well beyond big screens—the bartenders also do flair.

 “There’s no better place on earth to watch the Super Bowl than Las Vegas,” says Stevens.
-Not even in Arizona?
-“No, you can quote me on that.”
+“You can quote me on that.”

 From the future to the neon past